“It’s probably the most important part of his week for him. And if you ask him that, then I think he would tell you that too.”

 “My care receiver has been coming to these sessions for four years and it definitely has a benefit on his entire week.
 He’s always waking up energised, ready to come here – he even puts his kit out on a Tuesday night knowing that he’s playing football the next again morning.”

 In addition to this weekly session, the return of the school term has brought back our partner sessions at Ross High School’s ASN unit in East Lothian.
-Street Soccer coach Chris Binnie highlighted the positivity of the group on its return:
+One of our Street Soccer coaches highlighted the positivity of the group on its return:

 “Everyone is delighted to get these sessions back in their schedule.
 You can see how much the kids enjoy it, having that time of the week where they can come and do something a little bit different with us is crucial.”